-This section discusses the Solidity code for the developed purchase and rental SC in this Dapp.
-Users can setup purchase or rental contracts with the Android client by creating new contracts or, using already existing ones.
-Listing ?? shows the base contract used for both contracts that stores details of the rented or purchased items and of the parties.
+This section discusses the Solidity code for the developed purchase and rental SCs in this Dapp.
+Users can setup purchase or rental contracts with the Android client by creating new contracts or, using already existing ones as shown in fig 4.
+Listing 1.1 shows the base contract used for both contracts that stores details of the rented or purchased items and of the parties.